 Measuring The 14 Components of Your Happiness

 Before taking the test (link at the bottom), please read through these components of happiness so that you understand not only how happy you actually are, but also how you can improve your happiness scores.

 ‘Your Happiness Assessment’ is a personality test that assesses 14 different factors that influence your happiness.
 By evaluating yourself, you can find out improving which specific areas can help you create more happiness in your life.

-Since this happiness questionnaire relies on self-report, it can only be as accurate as your responses.
-And it is clearly mentioned on the page that the test is meant for personal information only and is not equal to a professional evaluation.
-The report provides information that will help you to learn more about your happiness personality, and to work on self-improvement.
+Moreover, the test is meant for personal information only and is not equal to a professional evaluation.
+The report provides information to help you to learn more about your happy personality.